Dacca football team: Provincial representation

 The AIFF which was formed in 1937, then instituted the national football championship for inter-state football competition, which came to be known as the Santosh Trophy.
-Dacca became the provincial member under Dacca Sporting Association in 1940.
+Dacca became the provincial member under Dacca Sporting Association on 29 December 1938.
 The team was slated to participate in the inaugural Santosh Trophy in the 1941–42 season against Bengal football team, but withdrew.
 Bengal received a walkover as Dacca withdrew drew to communal riots, while the match was scheduled to be held in Dacca on 13 July.
 Dacca made its national debut in the Santosh Trophy in the 1944–45 season, when it played its first match but lost 2–0 against Bengal.
 In the 1945–46 season, it played against Bombay, but lost 3–0 in their last appearance at the national championships.

 Successor

 Following the independence and partition of India, the Dacca team became defunct as they could no longer participate in the national championships, as the region became a part of Pakistan as the province of East Bengal (later East Pakistan).
-The domestic league continued as Dhaka League from 1948.
+The domestic league continued with the Dhaka Football League from 1948.

 Eventually, players from Dacca would represent teams from East Pakistan in the Pakistan National Football Championship.
 In 1961, after the National Championship was made division-based, Dacca Division would win the tournament in both 1961–62 and 1962.

 Eventually in 1971, Bangladesh became independent and the Bangladesh national football team played its first international match in 1973.
 In the same year, the Dhaka District football team would win the Bangladesh National Football Championship.